 My name is Trent, and I’m a writer, teacher, and club/radio dj born and raised in Cleveland, Ohio.

 I’ve been an education junkie since “the cool teacher” lent me a copy of The Teenage Liberation Handbook in high school when I kept cutting class to play guitar.
 I dropped out at age sixteen to start college at Simon’s Rock, a tiny hippie school in the Berkshires where I studied Hawaiian language and wrote a novel for my thesis.
-After completing my teacher training at Stanford, I wrote computer science curriculum for Google and Code.org, helmed classrooms in middle school, high school and college, and spent a year in Japan teaching English and eating all the food.
+I went to teacher school, wrote computer science curriculum for Google and Code.org, helmed classrooms in middle school, high school and college, and spent a year in Japan teaching English and eating all the food.

 I caught the dj bug in grad school and I’ve been bonkers about college radio ever since.
-I’ve hosted a mix of music shows including “The DJ Never Has It” (indie/punk) at KZSU 90.1 and “Blank-Wave Arcade” (new wave/goth/industrial) at WJCU 88.7.
-I music directed at KZSU for several years, and at WJCU I served first as Operations Manager, then as General Manager.
-My audio feature “Goth Grows Up” was produced at the Salt Institute for Documentary Studies.
-You can hear me spin stompy synth in dance clubs as Merricat McGee.
+I’ve hosted a mix of music shows including “The DJ Never Has It” (indie/punk) at KZSU and “Blank-Wave Arcade” (new wave/goth/industrial) at WJCU, and you can occasionally hear me spin stompy synth in dance clubs as Merricat McGee.
+My audio narrative “Goth Grows Up,” produced at the Salt Institute for Documentary Studies, was a Finalist for The Missouri Review’s 2021 Miller Audio Prize.
+I also wrote and produced the 7-part investigative true crime series “Lost In Panama” for Kast Media in 2022.

 I love to write and tell stories.
 My bachelor’s thesis was a novel about surfing, siblings, punk rock and Los Angeles, and my first internships out of college were at Random House and the MIT Press.
-I’m a volunteer reader for The Common, Amherst College’s literary magazine, and I studied fiction with David Yoo at Writers in Paradise and at the Kenyon Review Writers Workshop with Angie Cruz.
+I studied fiction with David Yoo at Writers in Paradise and at the Kenyon Review Writers Workshop with Angie Cruz.
+I currently serve as editorial liaison for The Common, Amherst College’s literary magazine.
 My essays have been published in The Washington Post and in the anthology Red State Blues: Stories from Midwestern Life on the Left.

 Simon’s Rock College of Bard, B.A.